 Signed in as:

 Look closely because there's so much going on here ... in addition to having to fix some elements in the original line art, the underpainting / colorizing alone was crazy !
-Unauthorized by Voormann, whom I tried to contact for permission, but no dice ... but it's a great example of adding color, texture, shading, shadows and highlights to a black and white master photo or artwork.
+Entirely done by hand in Photoshop 7!
+Unauthorized by Voormann, whom I tried to contact for permission, but no dice ... it's a great example of adding color, texture, shading, shadows and highlights to a black and white master photo or artwork.
 This piece is NOT for sale, sorry.

 First of all, my apologies for slapping my TRICKPHOTO.com url on all pictures, but I have found my pictures used on other websites before, so this is to thwart theft, not for incessant promotion.